KyleKing/calcipy_template/README.md

 Any push to the repository `main` branch will trigger a version bump based on [`commitizen` rules (`fix`, `feat`, etc.)](https://commitizen-tools.github.io/commitizen/)

-If this repository is cloned, you will need to add a Personal Access Token to the repository under `Settings > Secrets > Add new secret` ([see guide](https://commitizen-tools.github.io/commitizen/tutorials/github_actions/))

 ## Support

 Below are a couple of useful snippets related to maintaining a package that utilizes this template